samestep/website/src/blog/random-integers/index.md

 > Period-lengths of the base-$2$ $\text{MR}$-expansions of the reciprocals of the positive integers.

 Neat!
 The bit about "reciprocals of the positive integers" makes sense, because if you're trying to uniformly sample a nonnegative integer less than $n$, the chance of getting _any specific possibility_ should be equal to $1/n$.
 What is an $\text{MR}$-expansion, though?
-Turns out it's defined in [OEIS A136042][] (with a couple errors actually, which I've corrected here):
+Turns out it's defined in [OEIS A136042][] (that page actually has a couple errors, which I've corrected here):

 > The base-$m$ $\text{MR}$-expansion of a positive real number $x$, denoted by $\text{MR}(x, m)$, is the integer sequence $\{s(1), s(2), s(3), \ldots\}$, where $s(i)$ is the smallest exponent $d$ such that $(m^d)x(i) > 1$ and where $x(i + 1) = (m^d)x(i) - 1$, with the initialization $x(1) = x$.
 The base-$2$ $\text{MR}$-expansion of $1/29$ is periodic with period length $14$.
 Further computational results (see [A136043][oeis a136043]) suggest that if $p$ is a prime with $2$ as a primitive root, then the base-$2$ $\text{MR}$-expansion of $1/p$ is periodic with period $(p - 1)/2$.
 This has been confirmed for primes up to $2000$.
 The base-$2$ $\text{MR}$-expansion of $e = 2.71828\ldots$ is given in [A136044][oeis a136044].

-This is a bit dense and I'm not going to work through it in detail here, but if you think about it, it intuitively matches up with the algorithm we've been examining.
+This is a bit dense and I'm not going to work through it in detail here, but if you think about it, it roughly matches up with the algorithm we've been examining.
 See how it mentions "the smallest exponent $d$"?
 That's the same as our number of coin flips in each row of the diagrams we've been looking at!
 Each flip doubles `v`, so that's exponentiation right there.
 The process of defining $x(i + 1)$ in terms of $x(i)$ and $m^d$ (where $m = 2$ in our case) is essentially the same as our process of going from one row of the diagram to the next.

 That's all I'll say about this sequence for now, but by all means dig further into this definition if you're curious!
 And if you think about it and look back at the diagrams we've been drawing, there are a couple other sequences we could define instead... can you find any of those in the OEIS?

 ## Conclusion

 Hopefully you had fun reading this and learned a bit more about digital dice.
-I've posted this on [Hacker News][] and on [Twitter][], so feel free to reply there with any questions or comments!
+Once I've published this I'll post it on [Hacker News][] and on [Twitter][], so feel free to reply there with any questions or comments!

 [binary]: https://youtu.be/sXxwr66Y79Y
 [entropy]: https://en.wikipedia.org/wiki/Entropy_(information_theory)